 - Support Configuration-Configure settings to allow remote support access of your system by your authorized Stratus service representative and to enable your system to send health and status notifications to your authorized Stratus service representative.
+See Configuring Remote Support Settings for details. - Proxy Configuration ztC Edge systems incorporate Intel[®] Active Management Technology (AMT) lights-out support, which is disabled by default.
+You can enable and configure this support by pressing Ctrl-P while the BIOS splash screen is displayed during system startup.
+For important information about AMT configuration and restrictions, access the Knowledge Base to search for the article AMT and Remote Access in ztC Edge (KB-8219).
+See Accessing Knowledge Base Articles.

-See Configuring Remote Support Settings for details. - Proxy Configuration-Enables you to configure a proxy server for access to the Internet.
+-Enables you to configure a proxy server for access to the Internet.
 See Configuring Internet Proxy Settings for details.